 Janice Gary is an award-winning author, educator, writer of nonfiction and a passionate advocate for those whose stories need to be told – and heard.

 Janice teaches memoir workshops around the country for organizations such as the The Writers Center in Bethesda, Maryland, The Studios of Key West, the International Women’s Writing Guild and the Jung Foundation of New York City.
-She is also a faculty member for the Master of Liberal Arts Program at Arizona State University.

-As a feminist, Buddhist, Dog Mama and lover of the natural world, Janice sees writing as an extension of her life and a way to engage deeply with the world around her.
+As a feminist, Buddhist, Dog Mama and lover of the natural world, Janice sees writing as an extension of her life and a way to engage deeply with the world.
 Her students, many of whom have completed books under her tutelage, enjoy her ability to help them see the bigger picture of their lives so they can truly understand their story and tell it in a way that touches the lives of others.
 Her readers appreciate her lyrical language mixed with humor, honesty and a hard-fought acceptance of life as it is.